fahadkhan0102/example-repo/README.md

 # example-repo

-A sample description
+A sample description .

-started using and learning git from 0
+i had started using and learning git from 0